Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/README.md

 Moreover the DownloadScript offers the possibility of directly compile all the application with a SDK version defined by the user through the flag `-compileAll`

 ### Tools Script
-The Tools Script plays a crucial role in preparing the benchmarking environment by ensuring that the necessary SAST tools are installed and properly configured on the user's workstation.
+The Tools Script plays a crucial role in preparing the benchmarking environment by ensuring that the necessary SAST tools are installed and properly configured on the user's workstation **(MobSF,SEBASTiAN,Trueseeing,APKHunt)**.
 This script serves as the bridge between the raw downloaded applications and the security analysis process.
 The Tools Script creates a secure environment where all the tools are installed and are ready to be used from the Running Script.
 It starts by updating the system and installing the necessary components required by the tools: GCC[^3], Python3-pip[^4], Python3.12-venv[^5], OpenJDK-11[^6], Go[^7], Jadx[^8], and Dex2Jar[^9].
 Afterward, it proceeds with installing and configuring Pyenv, followed by creating a virtual environment folder.
 Next, it installs and sets up Docker[^10].
 Once Docker is ready, the selected SAST tools are installed.

 ### Running Script